 Akihabara is famous as the holy land of otaku (geek) culture, and as a representative city of Japanese pop culture.
 In recent years, it has become one of the most famous tourist places in Tokyo, and is visited by hordes of foreigners.
 Here we will introduce the intriguing, multifaceted town of Akihabara.

-Within Japan, Akihabara is the place that is extremely knowledgeable about the ins and outs of anime and manga.
+Within Japan, Akihabara has a reputation for being deeply connected to anime and manga.
 In addition to anime stores, there are many shops and events for idol and cosplay fans, and it is becoming a place that attracts the attention of anime fans from all over the world.
 People started to call this town Akihabara because there used to be a shrine called Akiba-jinja in this area.

-The evolution of Akihabara (from the Edo Period to postwar)
+The Evolution of Akihabara: From the Edo Period to the Postwar Era

 Although Akihabara developed as an electric town, more and more stores for manga and anime fans have been appearing.
 Stores specializing in dojinshi, magazines of fan works, were first seen in Akihabara.
 Also, a dedicated theater for idols was made in Akihabara, and the town has become famous as the center of the current idol boom.